Shunux-Stuxnet/BullyBlock/README.md

 # BullyBlock
 <p align="justify">
 BullyBlock is a web application dedicated to fostering a safe environment for children, helping them combat cyberbullying.
 Our platform allows victims to submit queries, which are processed and directed to cyber experts.
-BullyBlock generates automated reports for law enforcement and offers chat support for general queries.
+BullyBlock generates automated reports for law enforcement and offers chat support for general queries
 </p>

 <p align="center">